sparkdq.checks#

 - min_count

-Minimum number of rows expected in the dataset.
+Minimum acceptable number of records in the dataset.

 - Type: